halbmy/pyGIMLi-workshop/README.md

 First start with some introduction and installation stuff at https://github.com/halbmy/pyGIMLi-workshop/blob/main/0_start/installation.ipynb

 Then we proceed with some basic stuff.
-Just go to the different subfolders.
+Just go to the different subfolders and watch the notebooks.
+And create some by your own from scatch!
+Good luck!